Highlights of the Program

 Edward Gay

-• Co-rotating twin-screw extruders and their role in efficient PET recycling processes
+• Examining co-rotating twin-screw extruders and their role in efficient PET recycling processes

-• PET recycling process section design for material quality and production throughput optimization
+• Designing PET recycling process sections for optimized material quality and production throughput

-• Lab-scale implementation and real-world examples transitioning to production scale
+• Presenting lab-scale implementation and real-world examples transitioning to production scale

 Q&A SESSION ON EXTRUSION-BASED PET RECYCLING SOLUTIONS